Healthy, keto and low carb Greek yogurt pancakes are made with coconut flour. They are easy to make, fluffy and so delicious!

 Is this a healthy recipe?

-These pancakes are relatively low in carbs and high in fiber (5g per serving).
-And Greek yogurt is very healthy.
+They are relatively low in carbs and high in fiber (5g per serving).
+And yogurt is very healthy.

 Not everyone agrees that Greek yogurt is keto, but with 11g carbs and 5g fiber, I believe that this recipe is, at the very least, low carb, and can probably work for a keto diet as well.

 If you have leftovers, you can keep them in the fridge, in an airtight container, for up to 3 days.
 Reheat them gently, in the microwave on 50% power.

 You can also freeze them in freezer bags, separated by wax paper, for up to 3 months.

 Another great recipe for low carb pancakes is this recipe for low carb cream cheese pancakes.

 And these almond flour pancakes are one of the most popular recipes on this blog and with good reason.
 They are tasty, fluffy, and all around amazing!